Championship-winning football team reunites at Algonquin after 50 years

 Mocerino also presented two citations to Walsh as the team watched.
 Both towns – Northborough and Southborough – made certificates to honor Walsh’s impact on the Algonquin community; Nov.
 17 will hereafter be referred to as “Richard Walsh Day.”

-“It means a great deal,” said Walsh.
+“It means a great deal,” said Walsh, who remains an ardent supporter of Algonquin football, egging on the team and chatting with coaches whenever he is able.
 “Having the superintendent and principal here – it’s great.”

 “Coach Walsh has been a tremendous supporter for me in the time I’ve been here,” said Head Coach Mark Allen.
 “He’s a very special man.
-He’s impacted a lot of people, and the kids here love him… For the kids to play hard for him, it’s a special opportunity.”
+He’s impacted a lot of people, and the kids here love him.”

 No posts to display